About

 Common name, synonyms, IUPAC Name, Standard InCHI, Standard InCHI Key, Canonical SMILES, and MOL file.

-Molecular formula, molecular weight, AlogP, # hydrogen bond donor, # hydrogen bond acceptor, polar surface area, # rotatable bond, # aromatic rings, # heavy atoms.
+The Natural products physical & chemical & ADMET properties are calculated using ADMETLab3.0.
+Properties include Molecular formula, molecular weight, AlogP, # hydrogen bond donor, # hydrogen bond acceptor, polar surface area, # rotatable bond, # aromatic rings, # heavy atoms, etc.

 II.
 Clinical/approved drugs